Eligibility

 Make a timetable

 Choose a topic that not only interests you, but also can be done in the amount of time you have available.
-Leave time to fill out necessary forms to participate in Young Scientists Tanzania.
+Leave time to fill out the necessary forms to participate in Young Scientists Tanzania.
 Certain projects require more time than others; allow plenty of time to experiment and collect data.
 Simple experiments do not always go as you might expect the first time, or even the second time.
 Also, leave time to write your report and put together an exhibit.

 Planning your project